terraform-azurerm-examples/arc-onprem-servers/READMORE.md

 ### Automated onboarding

-An azcmagent.auto.tfvars.sh script is included that will
+An azcmagent.auto.tfvars.sh script is included that will automate steps for those

 1. Create a resource group
 1. Create a service principal